tacoapp/help.tacoapp.com/_posts/2013-07-28-quick-start.md

 ![Click to see extra information]({{ site.url }}/assets/images/show-attributes.png)

+These attributes are also [searchable](the-rest.html#find-as-you-type-search), like to see only tasks from a certain service or project within that service.

 <a name="label"></a>
-#### Customize task label
+#### Show details in task label

 No need to click - show key info in the task label.
 On [Connectors][], click a connector's "Settings" link and scroll to **Task Label Format**.
 It looks like this:

 ![Edit task label format]({{ site.url }}/assets/images/task-label-format.png)

-These attributes are also [searchable](the-rest.html#find-as-you-type-search), like to see only tasks from a certain service or project within that service.

 <a name="edit"></a>